Scientific name: Dichondra carolinensis

 North American distribution, attributed to U. S. Department of Agriculture.

-Running rampant but usually unnoticed, Pony's foot is a bland green, best used to cut the bitterness of other wild greens.
+Running rampant but usually unnoticed, young pony's foot is a bland green, best used to cut the bitterness of other wild greens.
+However, once it gets bigger than a dime it does start turning bitter itself.
 The leaves are connected to a stringy, tough runner.
 Remove them from this runner for a more enjoyable eating experience.
 They are pretty much available all year long, even surviving freezes.
 Being so plentiful, they are a very good "dilutant" for bitter greens such as dandelions, chicory, sow thistle, and wild lettuces.

 Some people confuse Pony's Foot with Dollarweed (Hydrocotyle species).
 The leaf of dollarweed is a complete circle whereas pony's foot is cleft, giving it the shape of a horse's hoof.